drbean/curriculum/intercultural/slides.md

 * choose easy cultural topic
 * decide if different opinions are possible
-* find wikipedia article
+* find wikipedia or other article
+* find good sentences
-* practice reading sentences
+* practice reading those sentences
+* share the sentences with the group

 # Possible topics